commonsguy/cwac-layouts/README.markdown

 And that's it.

-This should work for all widgets except `SurfaceView` and perhaps `TextureView`, plus things derived from them (e.g., `VideoView`, Maps V2 `MapView`).
+This should work for all widgets except `SurfaceView` and `TextureView`, plus things derived from them (e.g., `VideoView`, Maps V2 `MapView`).

 Note that `MirroringFrameLayout` inherits from `AspectLockedFrameLayout` and sets its